 Some of our favorite pieces in the Chrysler’s permanent collection

 The museum is right on the edge of the Ghent neighborhood in Norfolk.
 We wanted to have lunch at Mr. Shawarma, a wonderful, casual Mediteranean restaurant, but they were closed for spring break.
 So, poor us, we went to The Grilled Cheese Bistro instead!
 We thoroughly enjoyed an amazing serving of Parmesan & Chimichurri fries and The Rabbi, a grilled Swiss cheese sandwich with pastrami, beer braised onions and stone ground mustard.
 The food here is fabulous, but a word to the wise: split one order of fries and one sandwich.
 You’ll still be stuffed!
 We have never had a bad meal here.
 Their sister restaurant, The Greenhouse Kitchen is next door, and is equally as good.
-And, their gigantic salads can easily be split.
+And, their fresh, original, gigantic salads can also easily be split.

 Decadent lunch at The Grilled Cheese Bistro, Norfolk, VA.

 There was some stormy weather while we were in Portsmouth, and we experienced the sounding of sirens and emergency weather reports with tornado warnings on Friday night.
 It was very dark and gloomy, with high wind gusts and spotty rain, but fortunately, no tornados!